- From the Cedar Street Times, Pacific Grove

 God never changes, Heb 13:8, “Jesus Christ the same yesterday, and to day, and for ever.”
 His love for us never changes, Rom 8:38-39, “For I am persuaded, that neither death, nor life, nor angels, nor principalities, nor powers, nor things present, nor things to come, Nor height, nor depth, nor any other creature, shall be able to separate us from the love of God, which is in Christ Jesus our Lord.”
-God will always love us and it is only our sin that separates us from Him.
-Our actions, not His, our choices, not His, that separate us from His love.
+God will always love us, and it is only our sin that separates us from Him.
+It is our actions, not His, our choices, not His that separate us from His love.
 We place the stumbling blocks that keep us from Him, Eze 14:7, “For every one of the house of Israel, or of the stranger that sojourneth in Israel, which separateth himself from me, and setteth up his idols in his heart, and putteth the stumblingblock of his iniquity before his face, and cometh to a prophet to enquire of him concerning me; I the Lord will answer him by myself:” God’s love for us never changes.
-He is always ready to give us His truth and therefore, it is our love for Him that will decide our eternal fate, Tit 3:11, “Knowing that he that is such is subverted, and sinneth, being condemned of himself.”
-Yes, if we are condemned, we will have no one to blame but ourselves, for our own choices will have condemned us.
+He is always ready to forgive us, to give us His truth, and therefore, it is our love for Him that will decide our eternal fate, Tit 3:11, “Knowing that he that is such is subverted, and sinneth, being condemned of himself.”
+Yes, if we are condemned, if we have separated ourselves from God, we will have no one to blame but ourselves, for our own choices will have condemned us.